compomics/searchgui/README.md

 ### From the Command Line

 The main purpose of SearchGUI is to make it simpler to use multiple search engines at the same time.
 A graphical user interface is the best choice for smaller projects.
-PeptideShaker can also be used _via_ the command line, and be incorporated in different analysis pipelines.
+SearchGUI can also be used _via_ the command line, and be incorporated in different analysis pipelines.

 For details about the command line see: [SearchCLI](https://github.com/compomics/searchgui/wiki/SearchCLI).